markaren/E-book_cpp/Chapter3/types_refs_ptrs.md

 Copies of these variables result in independent instances, each with its own data.
 Therefore, if you create a copy of a value type variable, changes to one copy won't affect the others.

-> Note: In C++, whenver you return or assign to a value-type, a copy is created.
+> Note: In C++, whenever you return or assign to a value-type, a copy is created.

 ## References
 A reference in C++ is an alias or an alternate name for an existing variable.
 It allows you to access and modify the original variable's value indirectly.